techmaster300/NVDA-2024-revived/README.md

-# nvda-old
+# nvda-2024 revived
-for the nvda 2024 extended project
+##what is this
+this is a project to revive NVDA2024